isgr9801/learn_mate-nextjs/README.md

-## SynapseStudy
+## LearnMate

-SynapseStudy is a collaborative online learning platform that brings students together in virtual study groups.
+LearnMate is a collaborative online learning platform that brings students together in virtual study groups.
 The platform offers a seamless and interactive study experience, empowering students to connect, collaborate, and learn together, regardless of their physical location.

 ### Key Features